Emotional Well-being

 A Charter for Our Emotional Well-being

-• Establish and enjoy a cooperative relationship with our emotions, one in which we choose acknowledgement over denial, acceptance over resistance, integration over rejection, and expression over suppression.
+• Establish and enjoy an amicable relationship with our emotions, a relationship in which we prioritize their acknowledgement over their denial, their integration over their rejection, accepting them over resisting them, and expressing them in favour of suppressing them.

-• Develop the skills to express and communicate our needs, boundaries and emotions clearly, eloquently, with equanimity and without fear.
+• Develop the skills to express and communicate our needs, our boundaries and our emotions clearly, eloquently, with equanimity, and without fear.

-• Appreciate our emotions and understand how to honour, manage, embrace, regulate, express, resolve and integrate them.
+• Appreciate our emotions and understand how to honour, relate to, embrace, regulate, express, resolve, and integrate them.

-• Approve of ourselves and bring a halt to seeking or relying on the validation, approval, acceptance or favourable judgement of others.
+• Approve of ourselves and bring a halt to seeking or relying on the validation, approval, acceptance, and favourable judgement of others.

 • Cultivate feeling good about ourselves by nurturing a healthy self-image, buoyant self-esteem, appropriate self-confidence, adequate self-respect, and robust self-worth.